wzykubek/river-ultitile/README.md

 # By default, variables are local to the output+tag combination.
 If you want to set a
 # variable globally, use e.g. "set global string layout = main", but note that local variable
 # values will take precedence.
 A local variable for the current output+tag can be removed with e.g.
-# "clear-local layout" (for the variable named "layout").
+# "clear-local layout" (for the variable named "layout") and a all local values for a variable can
+# be cleared with "clear-all-local layout".
 ```

 ## Contributing